Circa 2010; Old Spice came out with its Old Spice Man campaign that was a little unorthodox, to say the least.

 Magnolia Market has made quite the name for itself by creating an AR store for app users.
 This is a highly technical use of artificial intelligence to render life-like images of the products available to eCommerce users who can’t come to the physical location.

-The company partnered up with Shopify to produce a life-like online shopping experience through their customer’s phone.
+The company partnered with Shopify to produce a life-like online shopping experience through their customers’ phones.

 The AI technology used on their app automatically renders AR images for the eCommerce shopper to give them a close-to-reality experience of shopping on-location.
 The tech creates content that allows the customer to make an informed buying decision and improves brand recognition.